RobertARandolph/AdmiralBumbleBee.com/Health.md

 * Small Fiber Neuropathy
   * Vestibular Neuritis - Sudden **intense** bouts of vertigo.
 Feels like a giant grabbed me and threw me across the room, but I never hit the wall.
   * [Burning Mouth Syndrome](https://en.wikipedia.org/wiki/Burning_mouth_syndrome)
+    * For me this is a dry sensation, like tissue paper is stuffed in my mouth, combined with a strong tingling.
   * [Dysesthesia](https://en.wikipedia.org/wiki/Dysesthesia)
      * [Paresthesia](https://en.wikipedia.org/wiki/Paresthesia)
      * Sensation of wetness, usually on hands or arms